-Personal Background and Affiliations: Vince Colella has served as a member of the Executive Board for the Michigan Association for Justice (formerly known as the Michigan Trial Lawyers Association), which consists of the most respected and elite trial lawyers.
-State Bar of Michigan, Detroit Bar Association and Oakland County Bar Association.
-He is certified as a mediator and regularly hears cases for the Oakland County Circuit Court Mediation Program.
+Colella has served as a member of the Executive Board of the Michigan Association for Justice and is a member of the American Bar Association, the State Bar of Michigan, the Detroit Bar Association, and the Oakland County Bar Association.
+He is certified as a mediator and regularly serves as a Case Evaluator for the Oakland County Circuit Court Case Management Office.
 In addition to his professional associations, Colella has played rugby for 23 years throughout the U.S., Canada, Europe, and the West Indies, and is currently associated with the Detroit Tradesmen Rugby Football Club.
 Additionally, he earned a 3rd degree black belt in the martial arts and has spent time teaching defensive tactics to women, children and police officers.
-His cases are frequently featured in Michigan Lawyers Weekly and other media outlets.
-Vince is a supporter of charitable organizations such as Orchard Children’s Services and Detroit Downtown Boxing Gym.
+Colella is a charitable supporter of Orchard Children’s Services and Detroit Downtown Boxing Gym.
 In 2019, he established the A. Vince Colella Scholarship to support law students considering a career in civil rights at the University of Detroit Mercy School of Law, his law school alma mater.